-The following was a summary of the work performed by the Nomination Committee in year 2021:
+The following was a summary of the work performed by the Nomination Committee in year 2022:

-- 1. reviewed the structure, size and diversity of the Board.
-The Nomination Committee endorsed that the Board possessed a diversity of skills, expertise, experience and qualifications and believed that the Board performed its duties competently. - 2. assessed the independence of all the independent non-executive Directors and reviewed the independent non-executive Directors' confirmations on their independence. - 3. nominated Mr, Liu Xueyi, Mr. Han Hong and Mr. Shi Zhu, for the Board's recommendations to stand for election at the 2021 annual general meeting of the Company and reviewed the relevant sections in the circular to the shareholders of the Company. - 4. reviewed the relevant disclosures made in the Directors' Report of the 2020 annual report of the Company (the "Annual Report"). - 5 reviewed the Corporate Governance Report, which was included in the Annual Report. - 6 reviewed the Group's compliance with the Code. - 7. reviewed the Board Diversity Policy of the Company to see if there was any update.
+- undertook an adequate due diligence pursuant to the Nomination Policy of the Company (the "Nomination Policy") and made recommendation to the Board on the proposal of appointment of Mr. Zhang Qi as executive Director as well as Mr. Zhang Zhaogang and Ms. Chen Siu as non-executive Director of the Company. - 2. reviewed the Board's composition. - 3. assessed the independence of all the independent non-executive Directors and reviewed the independent non-executive Directors' confirmations on their independence. - 4. nominated Mr. Wang Zhaohui, Mr. Cheng Tai Kwan Sunny, Dr Lu Heng Henry, Mr. Zhang Zhaogang, Ms. Chen Si and Mr. Zhang Qi for the Board's recommendations to stand for election at the 2022 annual general meeting of the Company and reviewed the relevant sections in the circular to the shareholders of the Company. - 5. reviewed the relevant disclosures made in the Directors' Report of the 2021 annual report of the Company (the "Annual Report"). - 6 reviewed the Corporate Governance Report, which was included in the Annual Report. - 7 reviewed the Group's compliance with the Code. - reviewed the Nomination Policy and the revised Board Diversity Policy of the Company (the "Board Diversity Policy"). - 9. considered those topics, which were requested by the Board and reviewed those relevant documents.